AbdullahaAnwar/delphiBIC/README.md

 ## Testing

-How too run test cases
+How to run test cases

 1. install `pytest` if you haven't already by running the following command in your terminal:
    `pip istall pytest`